Aripiprazole use while Breastfeeding

 Maternal Levels.
-A women who was 6 months postpartum was taking aripiprazole 15 mg by mouth daily.
+A woman who was 6 months postpartum was taking aripiprazole 15 mg by mouth daily.
 Milk levels after 11 and 12 days of therapy (times not stated) at that dose were 13 and 14 mcg/L.

 A woman took aripiprazole 15 mg daily by mouth during pregnancy and postpartum.
 At 3 days postpartum, aripiprazole was not detectable in colostrum because of an unknown substance that interfered with the assay.
-On day 27 postpartum, 3 additional milk samples were collected at 30 minutes before the dose (24 hours after the last dose), and 4 and 10 hours after the dose.
+On day 27 postpartum, 3 additional milk samples were collected 30 minutes before the dose (24 hours after the last dose), and 4 and 10 hours after the dose.
 The drug and its metabolite were undetectable (<10 mcg/L) in all samples.
 The authors estimated that a fully breastfed infant would receive less than 0.7% of the maternal weight-adjusted dosage.

 A woman was taking aripiprazole 18 mg daily.
 On day 6 postpartum, a breastmilk sample (time not reported) contained a concentration of aripiprazole of 38.7 mcg/L.